 Firewalls are among the most mature technologies used to secure the data center.
 They have evolved from packet filtering and circuit-level gateways to application layer (proxy-based) and dynamic packet filtering firewalls that use port and protocol combinations to create and enforce access control policy between trusted and untrusted networks:

-Untrusted network –Typically external and is considered unknown and unsecure
+- Untrusted network –Typically external and is considered unknown and not secure

 Data center security gateways (DCSGs) converge data center firewall (DCFW) and data center IPS (DCIPS) technologies, and as such, play a vital role in today’s security infrastructure.
 The DCSG must be capable of performing access control and deep packet inspection in order to protect server applications from remote attacks.
 Unlike its NGFW cousin, which protects users from the Internet, the DCSG protects data center servers and the applications that run on them (i.e., web servers, mail servers, DNS servers, application servers etc.) from the Internet.